Skip to main content Skip to footer site map

 • For non-exempt employees, it's important to verify you follow any minimum wage rate increases for the states and localities where your business operates.

-Some companies choose to offer annual bonuses to employees.
+Some companies choose to offer bonuses to employees.
 Bonuses may be tax-deductible, but when do you deduct them?
 Assuming that you report your income and expenses on a calendar-year basis, then:

-• If you are a cash-basis business: Deduct the bonuses in the year in which they are paid.
-If you pay bonuses in 2023, they're deductible for 2023.
-If you pay 2023 bonuses in 2024, they're deductible in 2024.
+• If you are a cash-basis business: Deduct the bonuses in the year they are paid.
+If you pay bonuses in 2024, they're deductible for 2024.
+If you pay 2024 bonuses in 2025, they're deductible in 2025.

 • If you are an accrual-basis business: Bonuses declared (and accrued) before the end of the year are deductible this year if they are paid within 2½ months after the close of the year (provided that the employee is only required to be employed on the bonus declaration date and not on the bonus payment date).
 However, bonuses paid to S-corporation shareholder-employees are not deductible until paid.
 For owner-employees in a C-corporation, the bonus is deductible only when paid in the case of a personal service corporation or for the majority (more than 50 percent) owners.